lluchs/sparsearray/README.md

 lot on the compiler.
 GCC produces the best results overall, but is slower for some of the benchmarks.

 *BitmapSA* has the largest difference between the two compilers.
-With GCC, it performs best overall, but is among the slowest with Clang.
+With GCC, it performs best among the non-reordering implementations, but is one of the slowest with Clang.
 The difference is most likely due to the choice in “find first set” instructions.
 As mentioned above, GCC uses the `tzcnt` instruction while Clang uses `bsf`.
 While only Haswell or newer CPUs support `tzcnt`, it decodes to `bsf` on older CPUs.
 A bit of googling suggests that `tzcnt` is indeed faster than `bsf` on CPUs that support the newer instruction, although I did not find any benchmarks.

 *ChunkSA* and *StaticChunkSA* are the slowest implementations.
 Interestingly, *StaticChunkSA* is actually a bit slower even though it does not do dynamic allocation.
 As the benchmark is constantly